 Without automatic access to non-means tested legal aid, bereaved families are denied their voice and any meaningful role.
 The absence of representation weakens investigations into state action, denying opportunities to interrogate the facts and ensure that mistakes or harmful practices are brought to light.
 Funded representation of the bereaved can safeguard lives, and is of vital interest to us all.

 Every review and public inquiry that has examined the issue has repeated the urgent need for funding reform.
 However, in February 2019, the Ministry of Justice published its review into funding for inquests.
 Ignoring the overwhelming body of supporting evidence, the Government has concluded that families will not be granted automatic funding.
 This decision is a crushing betrayal of those families who invested in the review of legal aid, believing this process would once and for all bring about the meaningful change long campaigned for and supported now from every quarter.

 We call on the government to address this injustice and introduce:

 1. Automatic non-means tested legal aid funding to families for specialist legal representation immediately following a state-related death.

 2. Funding equivalent to that enjoyed by state bodies/public authorities and corporate bodies represented.

-In addition to individual signatories this INQUEST campaign is formally supported by: Liberty, Grenfell United, Mind, The Bar Council, Cruse Bereavement Care, Women in Prison, Legal Action Group, Legal Aid Practitioners Group, AvMA, Runnymede Trust, Criminal Justice Alliance, Operation Black Vote, ICVA, The National Autistic Society, Article 39 and INQUEST Lawyers Group.
+In addition to individual signatories this INQUEST campaign is formally supported by: Liberty, United Families and Friends Campaign, Grenfell United, Mind, The Bar Council, Cruse Bereavement Care, Women in Prison, Legal Action Group, Legal Aid Practitioners Group, AvMA, Runnymede Trust, Criminal Justice Alliance, Operation Black Vote, ICVA, The National Autistic Society, Article 39 and INQUEST Lawyers Group.